 Mission

-Our mission is built upon 5 Principles:
+Our mission is built upon 4 Principles:

 • ✺ Intellectual rigor

-We will support independent learners interested in serious, sustained engagement with texts of richness, depth, and lasting value.
+We support independent learners interested in serious, sustained engagement with texts of richness, depth, and lasting value.

 • ✺ Humanistic study